 It is advisable to contact a personal injury solicitor *.
 One with experience with slips, trips, and falls claims, to discuss your case and how best to proceed.
 This will ensure that you make the right moves at the right time.
 A personal injury claim will have to be first put through the Injuries Board; this is something that is best done with the help of a solicitor.

 It is important to note that there are some factors that will prohibit you from making a claim.
 A person cannot make a claim after a slip, trip or fall in cases where

-- a person injured themselves while trespassing on a property at the time of the accident
+- Somebody injured themselves while trespassing on a property at the time of the accident

 - A person ignored any health and safety measurements in place.
 For example, if there was an obstacle blocking a faulty staircase, and a person processed to climb the staircase any injured themselves.

-- a person behaved recklessly and was the cause of the accident
+- A person who behaved recklessly and was the cause of the accident

 - The condition that caused the accident was not there for a long enough period of time for the property owner or employees on the property to notice and rectify the issue